hitlic/bijou/README.md

 # bijou

 A lightweight freamwork based on [fastai course](https://course.fast.ai) for training pytorch models conveniently.
-It is also compatible with [pytorch_geometric](https://github.com/rusty1s/pytorch_geometric) dataset and models for [Graph Neural Networks](https://arxiv.org/pdf/1812.08434.pdf).
+In particular, it is compatible with [pytorch_geometric](https://github.com/rusty1s/pytorch_geometric) dataset and models for [Graph Neural Networks](https://arxiv.org/pdf/1812.08434.pdf).

 ## Features
 - Compatible with PyG